Benefits of Planning a Small Wedding

 Here’s an idea: Have guests stand together outside of the venue or ask your photographer to get an aerial shot of you and your guests!

 A smaller wedding means you can choose a more intimate venue.
 A smaller venue allows everyone to truly feel part of the day.
-Also, by trimming your guest list, you can invite only those who you truly have the tightest bonds with.
+Also, by trimming your wedding guest list, you can invite only those who you truly have the tightest bonds with.
 Inviting those who are truly there for you and not just the party makes your wedding feel much more special.

 A smaller wedding, with fewer guests, may allow for some creative venue options.
 If you love a certain house or property that isn’t generally used for weddings or has a smaller capacity, the venue could now be an option!
 Dreaming of a private garden wedding?
 An art gallery?
 Your favorite restaurant where you and your fiance had your first date?
 If you’re limiting your guest list, you have much more freedom and flexibility than if you had to find a venue to accommodate over 200 people.